ku-sldg/stratplan21/README.md

 0. ITTC will retain its culture.
 1. ITTC services will not be diminished.
-2. We will be aspirational
+2. We will be aspirational.